With our readers input, GreenBlizzard compiled our list of the TEN Worst Carbon Footprint Sports.

 Regardless of the varrooom… it looks like Jay Leno and his guests are having a lot of fun behind the wheel of these hyrids and plug-ins during these races.
 After all, the fun factor is usually simply relative to the power of the other vehicle you’re racing.

-Maybe later tonight, the Green Blizzard office team will sneak about to the local mall parking lot and challenge another Prius owner to a few carefully timed laps in ECO mode (battery-only mode) around a home made course !!!
+Maybe later tonight, the Green Blizzard office team will sneak about to the local mall parking lot and challenge another Prius owner to a few laps in ECO mode (battery-only mode)!